 The World of Clown Dimitri

 Those who saw clown Dimitri performing with Circus Knie (the Swiss national circus) in the Seventies have never forgotten him.
-Those who have not yet had the pleasure of meeting him, an experience at the Teatro Dimitri in Verscio, a picturesque village located just a few kilometres from Locarno, is the perfect opportunity to understand the magical universe and the art of one of the most famous clowns of modern times.
+For those who did not have the pleasure of meeting him, an experience at the Teatro Dimitri in Verscio, a picturesque village located just a few kilometres from Locarno, is the perfect opportunity to understand the magical universe and the art of one of the most famous clowns of modern times, who died in 2016.
 This, not only by watching a performance where you might meet the artists, before or after the show, but also by visiting a small museum and two exhibitions.

 About the character

 Dimitri was born in Ascona in 1935.
 As a child he was exposed to the vibrant cultural life that at that time distinguished Monte Verità, the hill of utopian ideals, where he lived with his family.
 His father was an artist and sculptor, his mother created objects made from cloth.
 At the age of seven, captivated by the art of Andreff the clown, he realizes that for him “making people laugh is the best thing in the world" and, further inspired by Grock (1880-1959), considered the most famous clown of all time, he chose to become a clown.

 His repertoire was both charming and subtle: not only did children love him, but he managed to reawaken the hidden child that exists within each adult, making his public smile and laugh while at the same time moving them profoundly.